Semi-discrete Active Flux as a Petrov-Galerkin method: the case of one-dimensional and Cartesian grids: Two spatial dimensions

+Now, by orthogonality of the Legendre polynomials the linear system becomes diagonal with non-zero entries on the diagonal, since $C$ is a tensor product of two intervals:

-with $\alpha_1,\alpha_2, \alpha_3 \in \mathbb R$.
-Both $A_{+\frac12,0}$ and $A_{-\frac12,0}$ are now subject to nine equations each.
-The associated linear system has a unique solution, since the space $P^{2,2}$ can be endowed with a tensor-product-basis of Legendre polynomials, upon which the linear system becomes diagonal.
-We refrain from solving the system now directly; instead, in Section \ref{ssec:tensorbasis} a more elegant way to explicitly obtain the test functions is shown.
+We refrain from solving the system now directly; instead, in Section \ref{ssec:tensorbasis} a more elegant way to explicitly obtain the test functions is shown. $A_{+\frac12,0}$ is shown in Figure \ref{fig:2dtestfctedge} for several values of $\alpha_1$, $\alpha_2$, $\alpha_3$.
+For reference, its explicit form is